Author name: Emily Campbell, RD CDE MScFN

 Emily Campbell, RD CDE MScFN is a Registered Dietitian and Certified Diabetes Educator.
 She specializes in renal nutrition helping those with chronic kidney disease.
 Emily holds a Master's degree in Foods and Nutrition and is a co-chair of the Southern Ontario Canadian Association of Nephrology Dietitians.

-Metabolic acidosis and CKD
+Gut health and CKD

 Protein-energy wasting and CKD